The short version of this love fest for seaweed follows...

 On a larger scale, use a net onion bag or a porous sack to hold seaweed and put it in, or tie it to hang in a larger barrel or rubbish bin of water.
 After using the compost tea, you can reuse the seaweed several times with fresh water, then put the seaweed in the compost or use on your garden.

-To make a more beneficial seaweed compost tea containing active organisms, and eliminate smells you will need an aerator to oxygenate it, or buy some Microbial Inoculant to generate microbial activity.
+To make a more beneficial seaweed compost tea containing active organisms, and eliminate the whiffy smells you will need an aerator to oxygenate it, or buy some Microbial Inoculant to generate microbial activity.

 Both of these can be bought at garden centres or online.
 For simple, cheap oxygen machines try pet shops that sell fish tank equipment.
 Follow the instructions to set these systems up and you will produce supreme liquid seaweed fertilizer.

 If the liquid is too dark, dilute the seaweed tea with water until it is normal tea coloured, then spray on plants.
 Seaweed compost tea can be applied to the roots of plants or foliar fed on leaves.
 It's not likely to hurt plants if too strong; it's more a waste of good nutrients that can't be utilized.